AppliedMechanicsLab/ENGN0310/CourseNotes/Torsion/Torsion1.md

 \end{align*}
 $$

-so that in such case, the angle of twist at material particle X is simply
+In such case, the angle of twist at material particle X is simply

 $$
 \begin{align*}